Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to be chosen for an undesirable task or fate, especially by chance.
-The phrase is figurative, using the metaphor of drawing straws to symbolize a random or unlucky selection, but it doesn’t relate literally to the action of drawing straws.
+The idiom is figurative, using the metaphor of drawing straws to symbolize a random or unlucky selection, but it doesn’t relate literally to the action of drawing straws.

 Origin: